Ozi-cheri/auto-sphere/README.md

 # Testing

-Please click here to read more about testing of the autosphere app.
+Please [click here](testing.md) to read more about testing of the AutoSphere app.